TheAllSeer/FAP/Patch Notes.md

 - can now edit transaction.
 - delete function has been moved from holding the transaction down to the edit transaction card.

+## Fixes
+- there were issues fixing the keyboard issue, it has been moved to release V1.2
+- splash icon: it's only in the development build.
+- app icon: still too zoomed in, working on it but have build cap so i don't want to over do it. created the icon, will see next build.

 # Upcoming changes for V1.2:

 ## Stock
 - make the stock like a ticker, not potion stock. lmao.
+- Keyboard: fixing an issue where keyboard covers the content without ability to scroll.
+(fix by increasing screen height when keyboard is open).